-Requirement 4: Hierarchal structures
+Requirement 4: Hierarchical structures

-4.1 Data shall be stored in a hierarchal structure

-- 4.2 At least one implementation of the format shall be made using text, not binary, storage - 4.3 Node names should be used to convey meaning4.3.1 High-level nodes should convey physical meaning - 4.3.2 Low-level nodes should convey mathematical or functional meaning - 4.3.3 Node names shall use a restricted character set to work across varying storage systems - 4.4 Attributes should be used to store meta-data4.4.1 Attribute names shall use the same restricted character set as node names - 4.5 Well-reasoned components of numerical data shall be stored separately - 4.5.1 Necessary transformations into appropriate mathematical form shall be stored locally - 4.5.2 Physical meaning and units of numeric data may be stored locally or inherited
+- 4.1 Data shall be stored in a hierarchical structure - 4.2 At least one implementation of the data structure shall be made using text, not binary, storage - 4.3 Node names should be used to convey meaning - 4.3.1 High-level nodes should convey physical meaning - 4.3.2 Low-level nodes should convey mathematical or functional meaning - 4.3.3 Node names shall use a restricted character set to work across varying storage systems - 4.4 Attributes should be used to store meta-data - 4.4.1 Attribute names shall use the same restricted character set as node names

-E. Complications
+B. Complications

-As we develop requirements for a new nuclear data hierarchy, we naturally encounter thorny issues that must be dealt with before specifications can be authored.
-Here we discuss several issues would, if not addressed early on, frustrate the development of the specifications.
+As we develop requirements for a new nuclear data hierarchy, we naturally encounter thorny issues that must be dealt with before specifications can be written.